 Avoid areas with shelves, settees and other furniture nearby as your cat will potentially use these as a launchpad to dive into it.
 Placing the tree in the corner of the room can reduce access and improve stability if the tree is rocked.
 Your cat should not be left unattended with the tree, so consider placing it in a room that you can close off when you are out or asleep.

 4. Leave your tree bare for a while

 It’s worth putting your tree up bare for a few days.
 This will give your cat the opportunity to explore, investigate and, ultimately, get used to it – without decorations and tinsel catching her eye.

-Tinsel is dangerous to cats.
-If they eat it, it can cause severe damage to their internal organs, leading to potentially fatal injures.
+Tinsel is very dangerous to cats if eaten.
+If they don’t choke on it, it can get stuck in their intestines causing severe damage to their internal organs, which can be life-threatening.

-Cats are attracted to shiny baubles that glow and dangle so these should be avoided.
-Glass or breakable ornaments are also a recipe for disaster because they tend to splinter into shards when chewed.
-If swallowed, these can cause irritation, perforation or even blockages.
+Cats are also attracted to shiny baubles that glow and dangle so these should be avoided.
+Glass or breakable ornaments may splinter into shards when chewed.
+If swallowed, these can cause irritation, perforation, or even blockages.

 Other things to avoid are decorations with little metal hooks, festive plants such as holly and mistletoe, salt dough ornaments, and artificial snow as it can contain potentially dangerous chemicals.

 6. Decorations to consider